-Rosine Jozef Perelberg, PhD is Visiting Professor in the Psychoanalysis Unit, Research Department of Clinical, Educational and Health Psychology within the Division of Psychology and Language Sciences (PALS) at University College, London.
-She is a Training Analyst and Supervisor and a Fellow of the British Psycho-Analytical Society.
+Rosine Jozef Perelberg, PhD is a Training and Supervisor Analyst, a Fellow and President of the British Psycho-Analytical Society.
 She is a member of the International Psychoanalytic Association, Corresponding Member of the Société Psychanalytique de Paris and one of the Founding Members of the Institute of Family Therapy, London.
+She is Visiting Professor in the Psychoanalysis Unit, Research Department of Clinical, Educational and Health Psychology within the Division of Psychology and Language Sciences (PALS) at University College, London.

 Additional Biographical Information